 During the past year our board adopted a strategic reset, in which the new emphasis is on serving as a “strategic leader and catalyst in the cause of increased access to justice for all” and “an agent of rapid, effective and high-impact change.”
 This focus on catalytic philanthropy includes investments in training, technology, technical assistance, assessment and capacity-building for the legal aid delivery system, as well as the creation and expansion of innovative pro bono initiatives.
 This reset will allow us to help more despite fewer resources.

 Led by Ericka Garcia, our pro bono department has developed and launched a new online platform for connecting lawyers directly to the pro bono cases they choose.
-The new website, FloridaProBonoMatters.org, is featured on page 5 and was introduced in the March issue of The Florida Bar Journal, where pro bono work was in the spotlight as never before.
+The new website, FloridaProBonoMatters.org, was introduced in the March issue of The Florida Bar Journal, where pro bono work was in the spotlight as never before.
 This special issue of the Journal was conceived by Florida Bar President Bill Schifino and brought to fruition by the Foundation’s communications director, Nancy Kinnally, who was chief author.
 If you missed the issue, I urge you to find it and read it.
 It will impact you.

 The Foundation also is working to develop new models for legal services delivery with a pilot program at Pathways for Change, a Pensacola nonprofit community service center (whose CEO Connie Bookman is a public member of the Foundation’s board).
 Through “The Escambia Project,” interdisciplinary design teams led by Margaret Hagan of Stanford Law are developing services and programs to address specific community needs, including legal services based on the end-user’s/client’s perspective.
 Read more about that project.